-As one of Vancouver’s historic sites, we celebrate Canada Historic Places Days, July 4 to end of August!
+Celebrate Canada Historic Places Days with us, July 4 to end of August!

 Celebrate and Explore History in Your Backyard! …and enter a selfie contest for a chance to win $1,000.